 Summary: Being and Nothingness

-Published in 1943, Being and Nothingness seeks to answer the question: ‘What is being?’.
-Sartre explores this by examining consciousness, nothingness, and the existence of others, alongside behaviours such as bad faith and shame.
-To achieve this, he employs a phenomenological approach influenced by his reading of Heidegger.
+Published in 1943, Being and Nothingness seeks to answer the question: ‘What is being?’
+Sartre explores this by examining consciousness, nothingness, and the existence of other people, alongside experiences such as bad faith and shame, drawing on a phenomenological approach influenced by Heidegger.

 Other works: Existentialism Is a Humanism The Imaginary

-The starting point of Being and Nothingness is precisely this question: What is the being of this seeming, once it is no longer opposed to being?
+The starting point of Being and Nothingness is precisely this question: What is the being of this appearance, once appearance is no longer seen as distinct from, or opposed to, being itself?
 Or, more simply: What is being?

-Indeed, the being of the phenomenon escapes the condition of the phenomenal; it is transphenomenal.
+The being of the phenomenon cannot be reduced to the phenomenal; it is transphenomenal.
 This poses a genuine philosophical question.
 How can it be answered?

 Sartre draws on Husserl's fundamental insight:

 All consciousness, as Husserl demonstrated, is consciousness of something.
-In other words, there is no consciousness that does not posit a transcendent object; put differently, consciousness itself has no content 5.
+In other words, there is no consciousness that does not posit a transcendent object.
+This means that consciousness itself has no content 5.

-For instance, a table is not located within consciousness, even as a representation.
-A table exists in space, next to the window 6.
+For instance, a table is not contained within consciousness, even as a representation.
+A table exists in space, next to the window

-From this perspective, as Heidegger observed, we always possess a pre-ontological, immediate understanding of being.
-The phenomenon of being, like any primary phenomenon, is directly revealed to consciousness 10.
+From this perspective, as Heidegger observed, we possess a pre-ontological, immediate understanding of being.
+The phenomenon of being, like any primary phenomenon, is directly revealed to consciousness

-However, the phenomenon of being must be analysed to elucidate its meaning.
+However, the phenomenon of being must be analysed to clarify its meaning.

 1 L’Etre et le Néant, Gallimard, Paris, 1943, Introduction, I, p.11